dividedbyzeroco/warp-server/readme.md

     apiKey: '12345678abcdefg'
 };

-// Create a WarpServer router for the API var api = WarpServer.initialize(config);
+// Create a Warp Server router for the API var api = Warp Server.initialize(config);

-// Apply the WarpServer router to your preferred base URL, using express' app.use() method var app = express();
+// Apply the Warp Server router to your preferred base URL, using express' app.use() method var app = express();
 app.use('/api/1', api);
 ```